 Halophila decipiens and H. stipulacea were restricted to the west.
-Halophila decipiens grew below 4 m depth.
-In the absence of H. stipulacea it grew in pure patches and vast meadows, and with a consistently low benthic cover (<10 %), yet never intermixed with S. filiforme.
+Halophila decipiens grew below 4 m depth, in patches and vast pure stands with a consistently low benthic cover (<10 %) and never intermixed with S. filiforme.
 It was common along and below the deep boundaries of S. filiforme meadows.
-Halophila stipulacea was spreading in Prince Rupert's and Pringle's bays and had rooted at eight additional locations (Steiner et al. 2010), partially within H. decipiens stands.
-Occasionally, it also intermixed with S. filiforme along the latter's deep boundary.
-Halodule wrightii Ascherson (Shoal Grass) had a depth range of 2 to 15 m, consistently grew in patches and was widespread along the near-shore boundaries of S. filiforme.
+Halophila stipulacea was spreading in Prince Rupert's and Pringle's bays and had rooted at eight additional locations (Steiner et al. 2010) where its patches were commonly intermixed with H. decipiens and occasionally intermixed with S. filiforme along its deep boundary.
+Halodule wrightii had a depth range of 2 to 15 m, consistently grew in patches and was widespread along the near-shore boundaries of S. filiforme.